✦ Updated for the 2026 ATAR cycle

 Create a Study Schedule

-Plan your study across the entire year, not just the week before exams.
+Plan your study across the entire year, not just the weeks before exams.
 Spaced repetition — reviewing content at increasing intervals — dramatically improves long-term retention.

 💬